2003 Kentucky Wildcats football team

 The 2003 Kentucky Wildcats football team represented the University of Kentucky during the 2003 NCAA Division I-A football season.
 The team participated as members of the Southeastern Conference in the Eastern Division.
-They played their home games at Commonwealth Stadium in Lexington, Kentucky.
+They played their home games at Commonwealth Stadium in Lexington, Kentucky, United States.

 The team was coached by Rich Brooks.

 Schedule

-Players on the team
+Roster

 Starters are marked with an asterisk (*).